Q.) What are the benefits of attaining certification?

 A.) You will be an Opt Certified Sexual Health Educator and will have the skills and knowledge to market to, and teach school aged youth, adults, and parents.

-Q.) How long is the entire program from start to finish, including Multi-day CAVE/SAR as the prerequisite?
+Q.) How long is the entire program from start to finish, including SAR as the prerequisite?

-A.) The entire program consists of five modules, the practicum component and the prerequisite, if needed.
-Multi-day CAVE/SAR will usually be offered two months prior to the first module.
+A.) The entire program consists of five modules, followed by the practicum component and the prerequisite, if needed.
+SAR will usually be offered 1-2 months prior to the first module.
 Usually, a module will be offered each month for five months.
 Students will then have a year to complete the practicum component (extensions available if needed).

 Q.) Is the course offered during the day or evening?
 Which days?

 A.) Each module is three days long--Friday through Sunday.
-Multi-day CAVE/SAR begins on a Thursday evening and continues all-day Friday, Saturday, and Sunday.
+SAR begins on a Thursday evening and continues all-day Friday, Saturday, and Sunday.

 Q.) Is there any way to complete SHEC in portions or online?